-The benefits of decentralized identity for your organization
+The benefits of Decentralised Identity for your organisation

 Rather watch the video?
 Check it out on our Youtube channel.

-Decentralized identity represents a state-change in the way people and organizations interact.
-For the first time, people will have control over their own data, and organizations can realize significant benefits with regards to brand, communications, costs and compliance.
+Decentralised identity represents a state-change in the way people and organisations interact.
+For the first time, people will have control over their own data, and organisations can realise significant benefits with regards to brand, communications, costs and compliance.

 In this article, we’re going to take a detailed look at how this value shows up for businesses.

 Because this new technology is so extensible and so modular, you can adopt it incrementally.
 And while it may start with single purpose credentials (typically used in a password/login-type flow), the value curve extends all the way up to entirely new, cross-organisational and cross-jurisdiction business models.

 But, for the purposes of this article, let’s start at the beginning of the value curve, with single purpose credentials.

 Using the example of an individual, Emma, let’s see how a real person might use a single purpose credential in a hypothetical context.
 Emma’s organization, Field Construction Company, issues a very basic employee credential to her.
 She can use this to log in to one company system, like payroll software.
 It’s a point solution, giving both the issuer (Field Construction Company) and the holder (Emma) immediate benefits they can both realise right away.